muhammadafshal404/task-backend/README.md

 ## Description

+The Project Is Created Using Nestjs.

+Project includes Login, Signup, Category and Car modules.

 On Signup User enter needs to input his/her email address and user will receive an auto-generated password on his/her email.
 User can login using this password.

 After login into system user can manager the Cars and Categories, Where user Can Add/ Edit/ Delete Categories and also Add/ Edit/ Delete Cars corresponing to categories.